gwen-interpreter/gwen/doc/START.md

   This will create all the necessary eclipse files so that you can readily import the project into the Scala IDE.
 - Import the _gwen-math_ project into the Scala IDE.
-- Create a new package called _gwen.sample_ in the following source folders:
+- Create a new package called _gwen.sample.math_ in the main and test source folders
   - src/main/scala
-  - src/main/resources
   - src/test/scala
+- Create the following folder structure in the root of the project:
+  - features/sample/math

 ### Defining the sample Math Service

 The sample interpreter in this guide will use the following math service implementation to perform simple integer addition.
-Create the following _MathService_ class in the _gwen.sample_ package in the _src/main/scala_
+Create the following _MathService_ class in the _gwen.sample.math_ package in the _main_ source
 folder:

 _MathService.scala_
 ```
-package gwen.sample
+package gwen.sample.math

 class MathService {
   def plus(x: Int, y: Int) = x + y